-Smart Irrigation with the Rachio Iro
+Smart Irrigation with Rachio

 We have been in the market for a smart irrigation solution for our yard and garden for some time.
 We are in a gated community that provides our front yard maintenance and when we planned our backyard we hoped to make it as low-maintenance as possible.
 There is no backyard lawn, but many plants and trees, and for the last few years, a raised bed vegetable garden.
 We also have a small garden in our entryway with potted plants.
 All of these are running from one irrigation system that also waters our front lawn and plants.